unbit/uwsgi-docs/Options.rst

-call the specified function(char *) in the emperor after the vassal has been started
+call the specified function in the emperor after the vassal has been started

 call-as-emperor2
 ****************